-If the allegation concerns the Headteacher, then the CEO and the Chair of the Trust and the Chair of Governors should be informed immediately
+If the allegation concerns the Headteacher, then the CEO and Chair of the Trust Board must be informed immediately.

 In KCSIE 2021 Part Four, they introduced sections covering the two levels of allegation / concern:

 - 1. allegations that meet the harm threshold; and - 2. allegations/concerns that do not meet the harm threshold and are referred to as low level concerns.
 These will still be recorded internally but not passed on if the member of staff leaves the school.